top of page

 It is marked by challenges in the areas of communication, sensory processing, and social interaction.
 Autistic individuals may also display repetitive behaviours and focused interests.

-Recognizing Autism in Women and Girls
+Recognizing Autism in Women and AFAB Individuals

 • Sensory sensitivity: a sensitivity to lights, textures, sounds, or smells that makes it difficult to regulate emotions.